-- 15 (1) The Standards Committee, or any sub-committee of the Standards Committee, or the Monitoring Officer may, on a written request made to the Monitoring Officer of the authority by a Councillor , grant a dispensation relieving the Councillor from either or both of the restrictions in paragraph 12(1)(a) (restrictions on participating in discussions and in voting), in cases described in the dispensation. - (2) A dispensation may be granted only if, after having had regard to all relevant circumstances, the Standards Committee, its sub-committee, or the Monitoring Officer-
+15 - (1) The Standards Committee, or any sub-committee of the Standards Committee, or the Monitoring Officer may, on a written request made to the Monitoring Officer of the authority by a Councillor , grant a dispensation relieving the Councillor from either or both of the restrictions in paragraph 12(1)(a) (restrictions on participating in discussions and in voting), in cases described in the dispensation.

+(2) A dispensation may be granted only if, after having had regard to all relevant circumstances, the Standards Committee, its sub-committee, or the Monitoring Officer-

-- (a) considers that without the dispensation the number of persons prohibited by paragraph 12 from participating in any particular business would be so great a proportion of the body transacting the business as to impede the transaction of the business, - (b) considers that without the dispensation the representation of different political groups on the body transacting any particular business would be so upset as to alter the likely outcome of any vote relating to the business, - (c) considers that granting the dispensation is in the interests of persons living in the authority's area, - (d) if it is an authority to which Part 1A of the Local Government Act 2000 applies and is operating Cabinet arrangements, considers that without the dispensation each Councillor of the authority's Cabinet would be prohibited by paragraph 12 from participating in any particular business to be transacted by the authority's Cabinet; or - (e) considers that it is otherwise appropriate to grant a dispensation. - (2) A dispensation must specify the period for which it has effect, and the period specified may not exceed four years. - (3) Paragraph 12 does not apply in relation to anything done for the purpose of deciding whether to grant a dispensation under this paragraph.
+(a) considers that without the dispensation the number of persons prohibited by paragraph 12 from participating in any particular business would be so great a proportion of the body transacting the business as to impede the transaction of the business,

+(b) considers that without the dispensation the representation of different political groups on the body transacting any particular business would be so upset as to alter the likely outcome of any vote relating to the business,

+(c) considers that granting the dispensation is in the interests of persons living in the authority's area,

+(d) if it is an authority to which Part 1A of the Local Government Act 2000 applies and is operating Cabinet arrangements, considers that without the dispensation each Councillor of the authority's Cabinet would be prohibited by paragraph 12 from participating in any particular business to be transacted by the authority's Cabinet; or

-Hastings Borough Council
+(e) considers that it is otherwise appropriate to grant a dispensation.

+(2) A dispensation must specify the period for which it has effect, and the period specified may not exceed four years.

+(3) Paragraph 12 does not apply in relation to anything done for the purpose of deciding whether to grant a dispensation under this paragraph.

 Written Undertaking

-I
+I having become a Councillor/co-opted member (delete as appropriate) of Hastings Borough Council, declare that I will duly and faithfully fulfil the requirements of this role according to the best of my judgement and ability.

+I undertake to observe the code as to the conduct which is expected of Councillors/co-opted members (delete as appropriate) of Hastings Borough Council.

-Signed: Date:
+Signed: Date:.....

-This undertaking was made and signed before me

-Signed: Proper Officer of the authority Date:
+Proper Officer of the authority

-Where the declaration is made before another person authorised by section 83(3) of the above

-Act, state instead the capacity in which that person takes the declaration.
+Where the declaration is made before another person authorised by section 83(3) of the above Act, state instead the capacity in which that person takes the declaration.